TRIP TO DELPHI-

 Lots of souveniers shops selling antique brass artefacts which are cost effective.

-Start early from Athens as driving takes lots of time due to mountainous drive and also seeing places through foot takes lot of time.
+Start early from Athens as driving takes lots of time due to mountainous drive and also seeing places through foot takes a lot of time.

 Enjoy your Trip to Delphi and Meteora From Athens.
 Keep travelling …… Keep dicovering the world in more exciting ways

 All photos are taken by me and use of photos without permission would result into legal action.

 DISCLAIMER – The content of the blog is solely my views of a place or a thing.
 This is not to offend any class, religion, ethnicity or nation.
 My views can change from time to time.
 This blog may contain some advertisements or links to commercial products and for that, this site is not responsible after you click those advertisements.
 We are independently owner of this site and views expressed in this are our own.
 All photographs are owned by site owner.
 There can be slight differences in distances, locations or some details for which owner of this site is not responsible.
 This post may contain some affiliate links, means at no additional cost to you.
 I will earn if you will click through affiliates and make a purchase.